-Capital Improvement Project Expenditure.
-Capital improvement project expenditure is an individually significant construction project with a cost of \$35,000 or more that creates a new capital asset, improves an existing asset (Example: increases its service capacity) or significantly extends an asset's operating life.
-Approval of purchases of Capital Improvement Project expenditures will follow the purchasing policy as outlined in the Section 1500 of the Administration Code.
+Capital Improvement Project Expenditure: an individually significant construction project with a cost of \$100,000 or more that creates a new capital asset, improves an existing asset (Example: increases its service capacity) or significantly extends an asset's operating life.
+Approval of Capital Improvement Project expenditures will follow the purchasing policy as outlined in the Section 1500 of the Administration Code.